freiksenet/react-calendar/README.md

           />
 ```

-Each component can be used separately AND passed to other components to modify
+Each component can be used separately ~~AND passed to other components to modify
-rendering.
+rendering.~~ We have deprecated this in favor of passing a more flexible modifier object.

 ```html
 <Month date={moment()} />